 He’s also voiced that our weekly meetings were his favorite part of working together (because we would get so much done).

 You’re completely free to grow and adapt your business as you see fit.
-This means changing, adding or eliminating services based upon client demand and profitability as well as your available time commitment and your personal interests.
+This means changing, adding or eliminating services based upon client demand, profitability, your available time commitment and your personal interests.

 As you’ll discover in launching your VA business, freedom to choose can be a double-edged sword.
-We can’t tell you how often we hear from people who are in the process of starting their business and who are struggling to decide on their service offerings.
+I can’t tell you how often I hear from people who are in the process of starting their business who are struggling to decide on service offerings.

 - Highlight the ones you feel like you could get started with and/or learn quickly.

 - Pick 2-3 ideas that you feel you’d like to begin with and then….

 Get Started!
 (Yep, you’ll notice we say that a lot around these parts!)